 In addition, you can enjoy the beautiful botanical gardens in the city.
 During the summer, Palanga becomes extremely lively, offering many entertaining and cultural events.

 Let Fantastic Removals handle the international relocation for you!Contact Us

 Other honourable mentions

-There are many other cities and towns to consider if you will be moving to Lithuania.
-Raudondvaris, Zarasai, Kėdainiai are just a few more of the beautiful small towns in the country.
+There are many other cities and towns to consider if you move to Lithuania.
+Raudondvaris, Zarasai, and Kėdainiai are just a few more of the beautiful small towns in the country.
 But why do we love them?

 This small town is located along the Nemunas River in Lithuania.
 It has a long history and was first mentioned in the Teutonic chronicles in the 13th century.
 Raudondvaris is popular with its beautiful gardens, the Gothic-Renaissance style Raudondvaris Castle and St Teresa Of The Child Jesus Church.

 This is another Lithuanian city with a long history and a well-preserved old town.
-Prior to WWII, Kėdainiai had a large Jewish population, with several synagogues on-site, and a Jewish cemetery.
+Before WWII, Kėdainiai had a large Jewish population, with several synagogues on-site and a Jewish cemetery.
 Now, you can visit the three remaining synagogues in the city.
-St. Juozapo Church is another popular sight in Kėdainiai, due to its traditional wooden architecture.
+St. Juozapo Church is another popular sight in Kėdainiai due to its traditional wooden architecture.

 Zarasai is located in northeastern Lithuania.
-It is surrounded by a number of lakes and rivers and it is therefore known as “a City Above Seven Lakes”.
+It is surrounded by several lakes and rivers, and it is therefore known as “a City Above Seven Lakes”.
 Unsurprisingly, there are a variety of opportunities for water sports.